mwang87/q2_metabolomics/README.md

 rm -rf MSV000082820/data/
 ```

+Note: The files contained within the folder “other” have been created for this example dataset.
+If you want to recreate the example analyses listed below with your own dataset, you will have to create your own [manifest.csv](link to manifest file description) and [metadata.txt](https://docs.qiime2.org/2018.6/tutorials/metadata/) files.

 ### Input Data Description/Download Longitudinal Data

-In this tutorial, we will download metabolomics data for use with the metabolomics plugin for QIIME 2.
+In this tutorial, we will download metabolomics data for use with the metabolomics plugin for Qiime2.
 The dataset we will use for this tutorial contains longitudinal data on the fermentation process of milk to yogurt.

-Navigate to a directory of your choice (e.g. Example_Longitudinal):

-`cd Example_Longitudinal`

-Download the example raw data files (.mzML) from [MassIVE](ftp://massive.ucsd.edu/):

-`wget -m ftp://massive.ucsd.edu/MSV000082821/peak/`

-Download all other files you will need to run the example analyses:

-`wget -m ftp://massive.ucsd.edu/MSV000082821/other/`

-Note: The files contained within the folder “other” have been created for this example dataset.
-If you want to recreate the example analyses listed below with your own dataset, you will have to create your own [manifest.csv](link to manifest file description) and [metadata.txt](https://docs.qiime2.org/2018.6/tutorials/metadata/) files.

-You will now find a folder named ‘massive.ucsd.edu’ within your working directory.
-To submit your raw data files (.mzML) to mass spectral molecular networking using GNPS as described below, move all your raw data files as well as the manifest.csv file within the same directory.
-Here we will move all above downloaded files within the directory ‘MSV000082821’.

-First, move the MSV000082821 subfolder to your working directory:

-`mv massive.ucsd.edu/MSV000082821/ .`

-All your files and subfolders are now within ‘MSV000082821’.
-The ‘massive.ucsd.edu’ should be empty and you can delete it by typing:

-`rm -rf massive.ucsd.edu/`

-Subsequently, move the ‘peak/data’ directory, where your raw data files are located to the ‘other’ directory, where your manifest.csv and metadata.txt table are:

-`mv MSV000082821/peak/data/ MSV000082821/other/`

-The MSV000082821/peak/ folder is now empty and you can remove it:

-`rm -rf MSV000082821/peak/`

-Proceed with typing the commands below, until all raw data files, as well as manifest and metadata files are within the folder MSV000082821:
+Here we create a directory to hold the data, download the actual mass spectrometry data/metadata, and reorganize.

 ```
+mkdir Example_Longitudinal
+cd Example_Longitudinal

+wget -m ftp://massive.ucsd.edu/MSV000082821/peak/
+wget -m ftp://massive.ucsd.edu/MSV000082821/other/

+mv massive.ucsd.edu/MSV000082821/ .
+rm -rf massive.ucsd.edu/
+mv MSV000082821/peak/data/ MSV000082821/other/
+rm -rf MSV000082821/peak/
 mv MSV000082821/other/data/  MSV000082821/
 mv MSV000082821/other/  MSV000082821/data/
 mv  -v MSV000082821/data/other/*  MSV000082821/data/